aki5/libstl/README.md

 The figure above illustrates this principle.
 The `next` array contains loops around the faces of the mesh.
 At every index, the `next` array contains the following half-edge.
 Likewise, the `vert` array contains a vertex identifier corresponding to the source of each half-edge.

 As an example, accessing the source vertex of an edge would be `vert[edge]`, and the destination would be accessed as `vert[edge^1]`.
-Looping across all edges around a face could be written as follows.
+Looping around edges of a face could be written as follows.

 ```
 uint start;